-Figure 3 presents particle number density profiles across the channel, for each magnitude of F{ext} used.
+Figure 3 presents particle number density profiles across the channel, for each magnitude of $F{ext}$ used.
 Density profiles reveal density variations that develop in a fluid due to fluid structuring near the walls.
 The instantaneous particle number density is expressed as the number of particles located in each simulation bin at a specific timestep.
 This number of particles is averaged over the total simulation time and a time-averaged value for each bin is extracted and shown here.

--At first, there seems to be no effect of the external driving forces on the shape of the profiles, as has been also shown in respective atomic-scale simulations (Spetsiotis et al., 2018).
-We also observe significant ordering of fluid atoms at layers close to the walls and we attribute this fact to the SPH technique behavior at the boundaries, where interactions of wall with fluid atoms exist.
+Figure 3.
+Poiseuille flow: Particle number density profile across the y-direction for different magnitudes of Fext fact to the SPH technique behavior at the boundaries, where interactions of wall with fluid atoms exist.
 This result comes from Eq.
 (13), which has the advantage of conserving the mass exactly, but it shows edge effects for particles at the interface between the two different materials, i.e., solid wall - fluid.
 In this way, while there exist discontinuities across the channel y-dimension, the average particle number density remains constant.